Kansas State 87, Central Arkansas 54

 With the Wildcats leading 40-19 to start the second half, Southwell added nine points in the first five minutes as Kansas State extended its cushion to 53-27.
 Will Spradling hit three 3-pointers, finishing with nine points.

-GAME NOTEBOOK: Neither team shot well from the free-throw line: Kansas State finished 19-for-28 while Central Arkansas shot 9-for-19. … The Wildcats have won 50 of their past 51 non-conference home games. … The teams also struggled from 3-point range as Kansas State was 6-for-20 and the Bears 7-for-23.
+GAME NOTEBOOK: Neither team shot well from the free-throw line: Kansas State finished 19-for-28 while Central Arkansas shot 9-for-19. … The Wildcats have won 50 of their past 51 non-conference home games. … The Bears led 2-0 on Daouda Berete’s basket, but Kansas State tied the game just 25 seconds later.